moumot/K-Means/README.md

 After running the code, the output will generated in the same directory as k.output.txt, where k is the number of cluster number

+## Implementation
+1) The program will first randomly assign k initial centroids

+2) Assigning the members of each centroid based on the minimum squared distance between each instance and the centroid

+3) After updating each cluster, it will generate the new centroid of each cluster by calculating the means of all the clusters in each centroid

+4) The program will run until the sum of square error fall below epsilon or when it reaches the user specified number of iterations.